Indramani Badoni: Early life and education

-Indramani Badoni was born on December 24, 1925 in a small farming hamlet Akhori, Hindow, in the subsidiary princely state of Tehri Garhwal.
-Badoni was born to Kaldi Devi and Sureshanand, he spent his early life in poverty.
+Indramani Badoni was born on December 24, 1925 in the small farming hamlet of Akhori, Hindow, in the subsidiary princely state of Tehri Garhwal.
+Badoni was born to Kaldi Devi and Sureshanand.
+He spent his early life in poverty.

-Badoni received his primary education in the village Akhori, Hindow and completed his education in Nainital and Dehradun.
+Badoni received his primary education in the village Akhori, Hindow, and completed his education in Nainital and Dehradun.
 Badoni completed his graduate degree from DAV PG College, Dehradun in 1949.
-He married Surji Devi when he was only 19 and went to Bombay in search of livelihood.
+He married Surji Devi when he was 19 and went to Bombay in search of livelihood.
 However, he soon returned for health reasons.

 Badoni was also a theatre-artist and is said to have been adept at playing folk instruments.
-As evidenced in 1956, when on the occasion of Republic Day Parade at Rajpath, Indramani Badoni organized a kedar dance under the leadership of Hindao's folk artists Shivjani Dhung and Giraj Dhung.
+In 1956, on the occasion of Republic Day Parade at Rajpath, Indramani Badoni organized a kedar dance under the leadership of Hindao's folk artists Shivjani Dhung and Giraj Dhung.

 Political career

 in 1953, Mirabehn, a British-Indian supporter of the Indian Independence Movement and devoted disciple of Gandhi, went to Tehri on a humanitarian and educational visit.
 Upon reaching Akhodi, she sought the counsel of an educated and perceptive villager to help devise strategies for local development.
 Mirabehn employed the Gandhian method of village upliftment, where establishing a dialogue with knowledgeable and motivated local individuals was key to initiating sustainable development programs.
-Badoni responded to her call, and inspired by Meera Ben’s vision, devoted himself to social work, playing an active role in the village’s advancement.
+Badoni responded to her call, and inspired her vision, devoted himself to social work, playing an active role in the village’s advancement.

 In 1961, Indramani Badoni became a village head and afterwards the head of the development block, Jakholi.
 He was elected as an independent candidate to the Uttar Pradesh Legislative Assembly for the first time from Devprayag in 1967.

 In 1969, he was elected as a candidate of the All India Congress, and in 1977, he was re-elected to the Uttar Pradesh Legislative Assembly as an Independent candidate.
 Badoni was a popular leader and managed footing during the 1977 Janata Party wave, the first time since independence that the Indian National Congress was defeated nationally.
 Badoni won by such a large margin that both the Congress and Janata candidates lost their deposits.

 However, Badoni faced setbacks in his political career.
 He lost the election to Govind Prasad Gairola in 1974, and in 1989, he lost the parliamentary election to Brahm Dutt.
 Badoni also contested the 1989 Lok Sabha elections.
 Badoni lost this election by ten thousand votes.
 It is said that at the time of filing the nomination, Badoni had only one rupee in his pocket while his rival Brahmadutt spent lakhs of rupees on his campaign.